Alex-Muir/CLI-Mate/README.md

 area at the time of the last update.
 Often when using the 'Get Forecast' option temperature variance is not updated which gives the output of +0.0 and -0.0.

-Lastly, Sunrise and Sunset does not appear in the output for the 'Get Forecast'.
+Sunrise and Sunset does not appear in the output for the 'Get Forecast'.

+Currently, when searching for weather by city name, the sunrise and sunset time is given in local time.
+It is not converted to the time zone where the city is located.

 ## Bugs
 Please report bugs at https://github.com/Alex-Muir/CLI-Mate/issues